ecshreve/jeppy/README.md

 # jeppy

-This is a fun little project that scrapes historical jeopardy questions/answers from https://www.j-archive.com and dumps the raw data to a json file.
+This is a little project that scrapes historical jeopardy questions/answers from https://www.j-archive.com and dumps the raw data to a json file.

 _NOTE_:
 The work in progress parts of this project are a Flask app that populates a sqlite database with the json data, and a React app to play a jeopardy game.

 ## overview

-- `jeppy/scraper`: get raw data and dump to json
+- `scraper/`: get raw data and dump to json
 - `backend/`: contains flask app to handle db operations
 - `frontend/`: contains react app that fetches data, renders it, and handles gameplay